SDM-OS/projectideas/README.md

-## Project Ideas for CodeforGood Campain
+## Project Ideas for CodeforGood Campaign